Are you a college student who’s also a parent? We want to hear from you.

-Are you one of the nearly 4 million college students – 1 in 5 nationally – are also parents.
+Are you one of the nearly 4 million college students – 1 in 5 nationally – who is also a parent?

-Between taking classes and preparing for exams, they’re changing diapers, making lunches, and helping their kids get to school – or helping them get online for virtual school.
+Between taking classes and preparing for exams, you’re changing diapers, making lunches, and helping your kids get to school – or helping them get online for virtual school.

-And, overall, the U.S. higher education system doesn’t seem to be supporting their success.
+And, overall, the U.S. higher education system doesn’t seem to be supporting your success.

 While about half of students complete college, only 1 in 10 student parents earns a college degree, meaning 90 percent of parents pursuing a better education and a better life aren’t making it to graduation.
 WHY NOT!?!

-Student parents are more likely than students without children to be students of color.
+Student parents, like yourself, are more likely than students without children to be students of color.
 A third of student parents are Black, and more than 20% are Latino.

 This project builds on earlier Ed Trust research about the “affordability gap” facing college students from low-income backgrounds.
 We looked at the number of hours students from the lowest income bracket need to work at state minimum wage to avoid taking out loans.
 For this project, we’ll do the same, but also factor in the additional cost of child care.